 Dr. Paul Heidenreich: Thank you.
 And then following, the last question is a use question.
 So how often do you use such a dashboard if you have one?
-Daily? monthly? basically frequent, monthly, quarterly, yearly or don’t use it.
+Daily, monthly, basically frequent, monthly, quarterly, yearly, or don’t use it.

 CIDER Staff: And again, we’ll give everyone a few more moments to respond before we close the poll question out and go through the results.
-It looks like we’re slowing down here so I’m going to close that and What we’re seeing is 26% of the audience saying daily or weekly, 15% monthly, 11% quarterly, 0% yearly and 48% don’t use it.
+It looks like we’re slowing down here, so I’m going to close that.
+What we’re seeing is 26% of the audience saying daily or weekly, 15% monthly, 11% quarterly, 0% yearly, and 48% don’t use it.
 Thank you everyone.

 Dr. Paul Heidenreich: Okay, thank you.
-I think that gives us a good sense of the group so we’ll try to balance it I think both between the research side and clinical information.
+I think that gives us a good sense of the group, so we’ll try to balance it, I think, both between the research side and clinical information.
 So the VISN 21 Pharmacy has actually a large number of dashboards.
 Here is a screenshot of the home page.
 You can see there’s a variety of dashboard related products.
 And if you focus in on the useful sites, we’ll see that among those is one for medication safety.
 So while we have a large number of things, this is the one we’re going to be targeting today.
 And this is what we target in our work and trying to find out how best to use it.

 So here’s an example of many of the things that are available.
 So primarily it’s looking for patients on certain medications who should have certain types of lab monitoring if their on those medications.
 And then you look for missing or out-of-range labs.
-And so, you can see for amiodarone we have some liver or thyroid function.
-Carbamazepine, dimethyl fumarate, EPA, methotrexate, spironolactone or eplerenone, sulfasalazine as well as not being on a certain, some other medication such as a proton pump inhibitor if you’re a high-risk patient on non-steroidal.
+And so you can see for amiodarone we have some liver or thyroid function.
+Carbamazepine, dimethyl fumarate, EPA, methotrexate, spironolactone or eplerenone, sulfasalazine as well as not being on a certain, on some other medication such as a proton-pump inhibitor if you’re a high-risk patient on a non-steroidal.
 So this gives you an example of the type of things that can be tracked in relatively real time.

-So, I just let you know some of these related initiatives also relate to hypoglycemia, lithium oncology drugs, opioid monitoring.
+So I just let you know some of these related initiatives also relate to hypoglycemia, lithium, oncology drugs, opioid monitoring.
 And these are things that we’re specifically focusing on in our evaluation to see which of these safety initiatives and which of the response to safety initiatives are working the best.